Chris Lehane: Political work

 The New York Times labeled Lehane the "Master of the Political Dark Arts" for his opposition research work on behalf of the failed Wesley Clark bid for the 2004 nomination when he mounted considerable efforts to derail the Howard Dean bid, portraying him as hypocritical, dishonest, and inconsistent.
 In 2007, Lehane helped create the Lincoln Brigade, an organization that defeated a Republican sponsored ballot initiative designed to change how California divides up its Electoral College votes.
 In April 2009, Lehane and Republican political consultant Steve Schmidt opened a ballot initiative political firm.
 Lehane has served as a strategist on various statewide ballot campaigns, including running the "no" side to a Republican Party sponsored Electoral College initiative; Labor's Proposition 17; and the effort to pass California Proposition 19, or the Regulate, Control and Tax Cannabis Act of 2010 and other statewide and local initiatives.

-In 2010, Lehane helped launch Level The Playing Field an independent expenditure organization backed by organized Labor designed to target Republican gubernatorial candidate Meg Whitman.

-Also in 2010, Lehane was a lead strategist on No On 23, the successful effort to beat back the oil industry's effort to overturn California's precedent using climate change laws.
-He was active in the June 2012 campaign to raise the tobacco tax in California and is the lead strategist for Proposition 39, the Clean Energy Jobs initiative, which seeks to close an existing loop-hole in the California state tax code that provides a more favorable tax treatment for out of state companies who do business in California compared to in state companies.
-He serves on the board of advisors for various high tech companies, non-profit boards, including as member of the Board of Trustees of Amherst College.
+In 2010, Lehane helped launch Level The Playing Field, an independent expenditure organization backed by labor unions and designed to target Republican gubernatorial candidate Meg Whitman.
+Also in 2010, Lehane was a lead strategist on No On 23, a successful effort to beat back the oil industry's effort to overturn California's Global Warming Solutions Act of 2006.
+He was active in the June 2012 campaign to raise the tobacco tax in California and was the lead strategist for Proposition 39, which closes a loop-hole in the California state tax code that provided more favorable tax treatment for out-of-state companies doing business in California compared to in-state companies.
+He serves on the board of advisors for various high tech companies and non-profit boards, including as member of the Board of Trustees of Amherst College.

-Lehane is often included in discussions of bare-knuckled methodologies employed by political campaign consultants, including feeding information to selected media outlets.
+Lehane is often cited in discussions of methodologies employed by political campaign consultants, including feeding information to selected media outlets.
 Lehane often works as a television commentator and a frequent op-ed contributor.

-In May 2015, Lehane assessed Republican Marco Rubio as a "Dan Quayle without the experience” in the field of potential opponents to Democratic frontrunner Hillary Clinton.
+In May 2015, Lehane assessed Republican Marco Rubio as a "Dan Quayle without the experience" in the field of potential opponents to Democratic frontrunner Hillary Clinton.

+Lehane participated in setting up the cryptocurrency industry super PAC Fairshake and the pro-AI super PAC Leading the Future.